 - 1 - Indicates that the bidirectional content redirection is enabled.
 Example,

 Indicates that Citrix Workspace app is installed with the client-end local app access component.
+You must install the workspace app with administrator privileges for this component to work.
 See the Local App Access section in Citrix Virtual Apps and Desktops documentation for more information.